tock/tock/doc/CodeReview.md

 Patches may be made against release branches to fix bugs.

-Note, previously Tock operated with a time-based release policy with the goal of creating a release every two months.
+Note: Previously, Tock operated with a time-based release policy with the goal of creating a release every two months.
 The intent was these periodic stable releases would make it easier for users to install and track changes to Tock.
-However, the overhead of keeping to that schedule was too daunting to make the releases reliably timed, and if often did not fit well with the inclusion of major features which might be in-flight at a release point.
+However, the overhead of keeping to that schedule was too daunting to make the releases reliably timed, and it often did not fit well with the inclusion of major features which might be in-flight at a release point.

 ## Other Tock Repositories